-Please note that Polk County and the City of Des Moines will be administering the program locally.
-Therefore, Iowans residing in either Polk County or the City of Des Moines will be ineligible to apply for the Iowa Rent and Utility Assistance Program.
-More information on the program that may assist Polk County and City of Des Moines residents will be available here.
+Please note: Residents of Polk County or the City of Des Moines are ineligible to apply for the Iowa Rent and Utility Assistance Program.
+More information on the program that may assist Polk County and City of Des Moines residents is available here.

-Eligible renters may apply for rent assistance only, utility assistance only or both, rent and utility assistance.
+Eligible renters may apply for rent assistance only, utility assistance only or both.

-Renter households with incomes of no more than 80% of Area Median Income (AMI).
+Renter households with incomes of no more than 80% of Area Median Income.

-Has experienced a reduction in household income, incurred significant costs or experienced other financial hardship due directly or indirectly to the coronavirus outbreak
+OR has experienced a reduction in household income, incurred significant costs or experienced other financial hardship due directly or indirectly to the coronavirus outbreak.

 The household can demonstrate a risk of experiencing homelessness or housing instability which may include a past due utility or rent notice or eviction notice.